emipa606/SteamWorld/README.md

 - Removal of certain advanced items (AI core, glitterworld medicine, ect.)
 - Removal of all advanced body parts (bionic and higher) from vanilla factions and traders.

 As stated before, this mod was originally created to serve as a companion mod for the Rimworld Westernization Project (RWP).
-However, RWP isn&apos;t required for this mod to function (but highly recommended), so it is entirely possible to play with just this mod alone.
+However, RWP isn't required for this mod to function (but highly recommended), so it is entirely possible to play with just this mod alone.
 But, because this mod removes so much content, and wasn’t really designed to act as a standalone mod, it is recommended that you at least play with other mods that fill in the missing content with whatever you like.
 For example, you could combine this mod with a pre-20th century historic period content mod to create whatever historic game type you wish.
 This mod *should* be compatible with most mods, and won’t affect the weapons, apparel, and factions of other mods provided they use their own item tags.
 (Even guns)

 In addition to the above changes to the vanilla game, this mod also includes patches for a few mods that make them more “19th century” friendly.
 These include: